enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Payloads are run inside a thread by the JQM engine.
 Alas, Java threads have one caveat: they cannot be cleanly killed.
 Therefore, there is no obvious way to allow a user to kill a job instance that has gone haywire.
-To provide some measure of relief, the engine API provides a method called *yield* that, when called, will do nothing but give briefly control of the job's thread to the engine.
+To provide some measure of relief, the :doc:`engineapi` provides a method called :meth:`JobManager.yield` that, when called, will do nothing but give briefly control of the job's thread to the engine.
 This allows the engine to check if the job should be killed (it throws an exception as well as sets the thread's interruption status to do so).
 Now, if the job instance really has entered an infinite loop where yield is not called nor is the interruption status read, it won't help much.
 It is more to allow killing instances that